A single foglet of Utility Fog; this model has twelve arms, arranged in a dodecahedral shape

 Utility Fog civilizations, with intelligent individuals who exist as distributed entities within the fog, have evolved a number of times, but rarely last more than a few centuries before transcending.
 One of the very few stable ones is Nimbus.

 Utility fog in use can consume considerable power, and produce considerable waste heat; for this reason the fog must be used in the most efficient way possible for any particular purpose.
 This requires sophisticated control systems, which are generally distributed throughout the fog itself.
-Sophisticated imaging technology such as phased array projectors are often incorporated into the fog, often on or near the surface layers, allowing the fog to display a range of images and to replicate a range of environments.
-Using phased array projectors, utility fog can even become apparently transparent or invisible.
+Phased array projectors are often incorporated into the fog, often on or near the surface layers, allowing it to display a range of images and to replicate a range of environments.
+Using optical phased arrays, utility fog can even become apparently transparent or invisible.

 Colloquially, utility fog is often known as u-fog or ufog, and variants thereof, in various Anglic dialects.